alechenninger/blog/posts/stay_calm_stop_mocking.md

 when(mockFoo.bar()).thenReturn("bar");
 ```

-Why would we invest so much time an energy in complex reflection and low-level bytecode acrobatics
+Why bother using complex reflection and low-level bytecode acrobatics to write a class when we can,
-to write a class when we can, you know, simply _write a class_?
+you know, simply _write a class_ using simple, tool-supported, first-class language features?

 In the above example, aside from astonishingly greater implementation complexity, the Mockito
-version actually requires _more_ characters.
+version actually requires _more_ characters (a lot more if you rewrote the stub as a lambda).

+## Why we mock

-Of course, the defining feature of a mocking library is that that implementation isn't all there is
+Of course, I'm mostly lying.
+The defining feature of mocking libraries is that those implementations
-to it: mocks _record_ their method calls so you may assert on not just the state of your program,
+_aren't_ totally equivalent: mocks _record_ their method calls so you may assert on not just the
-but the _means_ of your program.
-That is, the state of _interactions_ between objects, like what
+state of your program, but the _means_ of your program.
+That is, the state of _interactions_ between
-methods were called, how many times, with what arguments, and in what order.
+objects, like what methods were called, how many times, with what arguments, and in what order.
+Much has been written about verifying state vs interactions **TODO–links, summary.**

+Secondly, this magical runtime-type-implementing DSL has some features that the Java language
+does not.
+You can simply not implement some methods, and instead of a compilation error, you get a
+default, no-op implementation.
+It also lets you accomplish scandalous mischief like reimplementing
+`final` classes or enums or static methods.
+I broadly classify these as convenience features,
+because they save you time by "saving" you from writing a whole class that implements some
+interface, or refactoring your code so that it may be testable by language-supported means.

+## A Whole Class

+* alternative to mock is often a fake
+* a fake is a demonstration of how a type should behave – it is documentation for our team
+* reuse in other tests
+    * verify captures contract
+    * what about when you want to reuse knowledge of that contract?
+    * write methods that create mocks again and again the same way, or verify the same way
+    * compare this to writing a class that captures the contract
+* codify domain knowledge in set up

+## Hermetic servers

+* fakes can be used outside of src/test for variety of valuable use cases
+* help yourself test / experience a service locally
+* help other teams test
+* load test a service isolating certain dependencies

+## The futility of isolation

+We humans are innately obsessed with organizing our thoughts and concepts with ontologies and
+taxonomies and hierarchies.
+[Sorting just makes us feel like we're doing something *good* and
+*productive*.](https://originalcontentbooks.com/blog/organize-things-to-get-more-done) I feel all
+cozy inside just thinking about it.

+Are you thinking about the deep, artful hierarchy of subpackages in you Java code now, hmmm?

+"Unit" tests, in the ontology of testing, isolate a unit of code to ensure it functions correctly.
+We contrast this with "integration" tests, which test these units together, without isolation.
+We
+heard writing lots of unit tests is good, because of something about a pyramid and an ice cream
+cone, so we have to make sure most of our tests only use isolated units, right?

+"Unit" is intentionally though unfortunately ambiguous, which means naturally, over time, it
+devolved.
+In object-oriented programming's case, it became "class" or "method", and so we became
+hyperfocused on isolating a class or method under test from all others.

+We must be doing this for good reason.
+Except, we aren't.
+There is no reason to generally isolate
+a class or method from other classes or methods.

 ## Asserting on program state vs object interactions

+> This section is probably unnecessary / not very interesting

 First, an absurd question: